grokqcd/LQCDSciDAC4/README.md

 # LQCDSciDAC4
-Website for the LQCD SciDAC-4 project
+Website for the US Dept. of Energy ASCR/NP LQCD SciDAC-4 project